-When dealing with the effects of a gambling problem you will have feelings of anger, frustration, resentment, isolation and desperation.
-You feel like your life, all your thoughts are consumed by the problems you are facing.
-Thoughts and feelings of this nature are common.
+When dealing with the effects of a gambling problem you will have feelings of anger, frustration, resentment, isolation, and desperation.

-It is import to establish a safety net of supportive family, friends and community support agencies.
+It is important to establish a safety net of supportive family, friends, and community support agencies.
 They can help you work through the complex problems you are facing.
 Each person’s support network is unique; each community provides some kind of service.

 Gam-Anon is a 12 Step self-help fellowship of men and women who have been affected by the gambling problem of another.
 We understand as perhaps few can.
 We are familiar with worry and sleepless nights and promises made only to be broken.